National Highway 948 (India)

 National Highway 948 (previously designated NH 209) is a highway in India which connects Coimbatore in Tamil Nadu with the city of Bengaluru.
 It is a spur road of National Highway 48.
 It passes through Sathyamangalam Wildlife Sanctuary.
 The road through the wildlife sanctuary is a single carriageway with two lanes, and it is narrow at many places.
 Wild animals can be spotted in this route.
 The movement of automobiles are not allowed from 8 P.M to 6 A.M through Dhimbam ghat (Bannari to Karappallam) stretch in this national highway.
 National Highway 948 passes through Sathyamangalam forests, which were the territory of the dreaded Bandit Veerappan.
-The alternate route for Night traffic is a 389 km drive via Erode, Mettur Dam, Maheswara Hills, Kollegal & then to Bengaluru.
+The alternate route for Night traffic is a 389 km drive via Erode, Mettur Dam, Male Mahadeshwara Hills, Kollegal & then to Bengaluru.

+There are many Forest check post and Police check post in this route at both states of Karnataka and Tamilnadu.